carlosmeds/system-observability/README.md

 # System Observability

-This project implements observability in a simple Python application, using tools such as Grafana, Prometheus, Loki, and Jaeger.
+This project implements observability in a simple Python application, using Terraform, Grafana, Prometheus, Loki, Jaeger and Thanos.

 ## 🚀 Getting Started